Glossary

 T is for Temple A symbol that has crept into my work this year ( 2022) Maybe Temple is not a good word.
 It's connection to religion.
 Worship.
 Not my thing.
 In any form.
 Somewhere along the way, I was told, never talk about God, it will drive people away.
 I never take advice.
 Know me, I say.
 But, so, connection to something outside one's self.
 The bigger, even if it is simply a kind of respect, acknowledgement of the smallness of self, I think temple can be used like that.
 Not sacred space but a sense of being held by that which we cannot know, building a window into that.
 Making place.
 A field of peace of mind.

-O is for the Other Side I had a category for that on the old blog here.
+O is for the Other Side I had a category for that on the old blob, but that's gone...
 I thought I might reconsider the importance of that here, so I am collecting my thoughts.
 10/6/22 The Other Side is often disregarded.
 And sometimes just imagined.
 What if there were no sides?

 T is for Thin-ness, the state or quality of having opposite surfaces or sides close together.
 Think about that for a moment.
 I've begun to look back and collect how many thought I've had about thin-ness.
 Some definitions include things like lack of substance or quality; weakness.
 Not necessarily true.
 Considering Thinness